NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-11_prerendering.md

-We can now start prerendering entire HTML Pages by rendering the markdown inside the [Post.cshtml](https://github.com/NetCoreTemplates/vue-mjs/blob/main/MyApp/Pages/Posts/Post.cshtml) Razor Page by populating its PageModel with `MarkdownFileInfo` POCO.
-We also set a `Static` flag to tell the Razor Page that this page is statically rendered so it can use the appropriate links.
+We can now start prerendering entire HTML Pages by rendering the markdown inside the [Post.cshtml](https://github.com/NetCoreTemplates/vue-mjs/blob/main/MyApp/Pages/Posts/Post.cshtml) Razor Page by populating its PageModel from the `MarkdownFileInfo` POCO.
+It also sets a `Static` flag that tells the Razor Page that this page is being statically rendered so it can render the appropriate links.

 ```csharp
 var page = razorPages.GetView("/Pages/Posts/Post.cshtml");